dladd/pyFormex/sphinx/install.rst

 Running pyFormex on non-Linux systems
 =====================================

-pyFormex is being developed on Linux platforms, and most of its users run pyFormex on a Linux system.
+pyFormex is being developed on GNU/Linux platforms, and most of its users run pyFormex on a GNU/Linux system.
 Because of that, there is no installation procedure to run pyFormex natively on other systems.

 Currently, the easiest way to run pyFormex on a non-Linux system is by using the :ref:`sec:bumpix-live-linux`.
 We use this frequently with large groups of students in classes having only Windows PCs.
-We also have some professional users who could no install Linux due to corporate regulations, that are working this way.
+We also have some professional users who could no install GNU/Linux due to corporate regulations, that are working this way.

-Another possibility is to run a virtual Linux instance on the platform.
+Another possibility is to run a virtual GNU/Linux instance on the platform.
 There is currently quite good virtualization software available for nearly any platform.